abbaszadron-design/Vision-Assisted-Smart-Cane/README.md

 ## Project Goals

 The primary goal is to create a working prototype capable of assisting visually impaired users by detecting important objects and hazards in real time.
-This project will also provide hands-on experience with computer vision, machine learning, embedded systems, and sensor integration.